Editorial Standards

 Key Takeaways

-• You use Form 1041-ES to project an estate’s or trust’s tax and pay quarterly to avoid underpayment penalties.
-The trigger is usually expected tax of 1,000 or more after credits and withholding.
+- You use Form 1041-ES to project an estate’s or trust’s tax and pay in four installments to avoid underpayment penalties.
+The trigger is expected tax of $1,000 or more after credits and withholding AND withholding/credits not covering the smaller of 90% of current-year tax or 100% of prior-year tax (110% if prior-year AGI exceeded $150,000).

 What Form 1041-ES is and why it matters